echosh-labs/echoSH/README.md

 ### Core Concept

 In a standard terminal, user interaction is a silent, visual affair.
-EchoSH challenges this paradigm by creating a rich, auditory feedback loop.
+Sirocco challenges this paradigm by creating a rich, auditory feedback loop.
 It's built on the idea that the data flowing through a developer's terminal has an inherent rhythm and texture.
 By translating this data into sound, we can achieve a deeper, more intuitive connection to our tools and our work.

 This is not just a utility; it's an instrument.
 It's an experiment in synesthesia, exploring the intersection of code, productivity, and generative art.